 An Official may issue a Yellow Warning Card or Recorded Warning Card only when officiating at an Event.
-They can be hand-delivered or issued any other suitable means and will state the reason for the warning.
+They can be given either by hand_hand-delivered or issued any other suitable means and will state the reason for the Yellow Warning Card.warning.

-The Official who gives the Yellow Warning Card or Recorded Warning Card must notify the Person Responsible, the Ground Jury where applicable, and the CEO of the State Branch where the incident occurred, as soon as possible.
+The Official who awards gives the Yellow Warning Card or Recorded Warning Card must notify the Person Responsible, the Ground Jury where applicable and the CEO of the State Branch where the incident occurred, of the Yellow Warning Card as soon as possible.

 The Yellow Warning Card or Recorded Warning Card is to be delivered personally during the Period of the Event.
-If after reasonable efforts the Person Responsible cannot be notified during the Period of the Event they have received a Yellow Warning Card or Recorded Warning Card, the Person Responsible must be notified in writing within fourteen (14) days of the Event.
+If after reasonable efforts the Person Responsible cannot be notified during the Period of the Event that they have received a Yellow Warning Card or Recorded Warning Card, the Person Responsible must be notified in writing within fourteen (14) days of the Event.
 A Yellow Warning Card or Recorded Warning Card may be issued in addition to any other sanction(s) that may be issued in accordance with the EA General Regulations and/or the relevant Sport Rules.

-1.6.4 It is preferable for a Parent/Guardian to be present when a rider under the age of 18 is issued with the Yellow Warning Card or Recorded Warning Card.
+- 1.65.43 It is preferable for a Parent/Guardian to be present when a rider under the age of 18 is issued with the Yellow Warning Card or Recorded Warning Card. - 1.65.54 Should the same Person Responsible receive one (1) or more Yellow Warning Card(s) for any offence at the same or any other Event (whether Australian or International) within one (1) year of the award of the first Yellow Warning Card, the matter shall be referred to the State Branch CEO who shall determine whether to refer the Person Responsible to a Judicial Committee.

-- 1.6.5 Should the same Person Responsible receive one (1) or more Yellow Warning Card(s) for any offence at the same or any other Event (Australian or International) within one (1) year of the first Yellow Warning Card, the matter shall be referred to the State Branch CEO who shall determine whether to refer the Person Responsible to a Judicial Committee. - 1.6.6 The Official who gives a Yellow Warning Card or Recorded Warning Card, will advise the State Branch CEO and State Dressage Authority (from the State where the event occurred) of the issue of Yellow Warning Card/s or Recorded Warning Card and the reasons for its issue within 48 hours after the delivery of the warning to the Person Responsible.
+- 1.65.65 The Official who awards gives that a Yellow Warning Card or Recorded Warning Card, will advise the State Branch CEO (from the State the event occurred in) and State Dressage Committee Authority (from the State that where the event occurred in) of the issue of Yellow Warning Card/s or Recorded Warning Card and the reasons for its issue within 48 hours after the delivery of the Yellow Warning Card warning to the Person Responsible.
 The State Branch CEO shall advise EA within 72 hours thereafter.
-EA will arrange for the Yellow Warning Card or Recorded Warning Card issued to be entered into the EA national database. - 1.6.7 A Yellow Warning Card or Recorded Warning Card is a decision arising from the field of play and as such there is no Appeal against the issuing of such a warning.
+EA will arrange for the Yellow Warning Card or Recorded Warning Card issued to be entered into its the EA national database. - 1.65.76 A Yellow Warning Card or Recorded Warning Card is a decision arising from the field of play and as such there is no Appeal against the issuing of a Yellow Warning Card warning.

-1.7 Anti-doping and medication control
+1.76 Anti-doping and medication control